BelowzeroA/belowzeroa.github.io/_posts/2022-5-24-On-Gato-the-Deepmind-model.md

-## On Gato — the Deepmind model
+### How to build AGI?

-How to build AGI?
-Take an architecture that predicts the next element of the sequence, add multimodality, train on hundreds diverse tasks and get what some journalists claim as “proto-AGI that just needs to be scaled””.
+Take an architecture that predicts the next element of the sequence, add multimodality, train on hundreds diverse tasks and get what some journalists claim as "proto-AGI that just needs to be scaled".

 Nando de Freitas wrote on Twitter